x1n13y84issmd42/creep/README.md

 ![](assets/runes.png)

 ### Usage
-IN order for Runes to work, you'll need hooks.
+In order for Runes to work, you'll need hooks.
 Runes can install them for you:
 ```Shell
 creep/runes install-hooks
 ```